Bertrandbenj/juniter/docs/workspace/HTTP_API.md

 **Returns**

-The respective difficulty of each member in the last `IssuersFrame` blocks for current block.
+The respective difficulty of each member in the last `IssuersFrame` blocks for current node.
 ```json
 {
   "block": 598,